Free and Easy Watercolor Paintings to Copy for Beginners

 With practice, you’ll make stunning watercolor circle paintings.
 The secret is to enjoy the process and let your creativity shine.
 Remember, watercolor is all about exploring and having fun!

-An Easy Watercolor Stil Life
+4. Easy Watercolor Still Life

-Watercolor Feather Stil Life
+Watercolor Still Life

 I’m excited to share a simple watercolor painting with you.
 We’ll focus on a feather to practice basic techniques.
 You’ll learn about variegated washes and wet-on-dry painting to add details.